-“The more visibility you have in any kind of supply chain, the more you’re able to engage in enterprise resource planning, including pricing and purchasing decisions and inventory management, which has a direct impact on protecting your margins and ultimately your value creation as a whole.”
+“The more visibility you have in any kind of supply chain, the more you’re able to engage in enterprise resource planning, including pricing and purchasing decisions and inventory management, which has a direct impact on protecting your margins and ultimately your value creation as a whole,” he says.

 See also: Blockchain for Master Data Management

 “We collect everything that has value from the point of manufacturing.
 For instance, the geo-location of the bottle.
-Whatever we’re doing to capture any data, whether it’s immediately relevant or not, it’s placed on the blockchain as irrefutable documentation that can’t be edited,” said Misha Hanin CEO of DeepDive.”We are building this blockchain not just for RecycleGO, but for everyone who wants to be a part of this network.
+Whatever we’re doing to capture any data, whether it’s immediately relevant or not, it’s placed on the blockchain as irrefutable documentation that can’t be edited,” says Misha Hanin CEO of DeepDive.”We are building this blockchain not just for RecycleGO, but for everyone who wants to be a part of this network.
 Our goal is to take recycling rates from around 8% to 100% moving forward,” he added.

 Participants can then view the collected data via API or web portal.
 RecycleGo is currently testing its blockchain offering.